innolitics/rdm/rdm/init_files/documents/software_plan.md

 8. **Add Initial Change Requests**

     Coordinate with the product owner regarding which features should be included in the release.
-Attempt create change requests for the major new features as appropriate.
-It's okay if most of the change requests are large and will be split up later.
+Create change requests for the major new features as appropriate.

     Create change requests as appropriate.

-**Output:** A partially completed release record and the set of change requests which should be implemented for the next release
+**Outputs:** A partially completed release record and the set of change requests which should be implemented for the next release

 **Verified by:** Project lead